 In late 1988 or early 1989, Osama bin Laden and other extremist Muslims agreed to set up a loose organisation called Al-Qaeda.
 Al-Qaeda grew out of the success that Muslim fighters were having in the war against Soviet Russia in Afghanistan.

 The name means "The Base" and the organisation's aim was to provide money and training to support attacks on the enemies of Islam all over world.
 It later organised the 9/11 attacks on the USA.

-In 1989, Soviet Russia withdrew its troops from Afghanistan.
+On 15th February 1989, the last Soviet troops withdrew from Afghanistan a decade after the initial invasion.
 The Muslim forces that defeated the Russians were called "Mujahideen".